ISLA 32nd Annual Securities Finance & Collateral Management Conference

 Thematic Discussion I: Accessing Retail Liquidity

 While retail lending is not new, recent ‘tech-first’ entrants have injected new impetus into the space, with retail investors accessing securities lending via a range of platforms, aggregators, and neo-broker-type institutions.
-In this thematic session, and ahead of the panel on the 18th entitled, A New Playbook: The Future of Securities Financing, that will cover this supply-source given the shift in momentum and recognition, we will do a deep dive into the landscape.
+In this thematic session, and ahead of the panel on the 18th entitled, An Evolving Playbook: The Future of Securities Financing, that will cover this supply-source given the shift in momentum and recognition, we will do a deep dive into the landscape.
 Amongst other things, we will explore the stakeholders that are involved, the various models that exist today, as well as some of the opportunities, benefits and best practice considerations to accessing this source of liquidity.

 17:30 - 18:15